jonathan-poole/qs-admin-guide/docs/system_planning/review_update_capacity_plan.md

 1. Analyze the allocated licenses for possible re-assignment.
 2. Review unused licenses.
-3. Expand licenses to 75 Professional and 325 Analyzer.
+3. Notify appropriate stakeholders that additional licenses will be needed in the near future.

 ### Users
 {:.no_toc}